-Once you’ve parked, checked in, and taken your luggage to your room (look out for a hidden surprise or two in the lift well of the luggage lift!), you can check out the place for yourself.
+Once you’ve parked, checked in, taken your luggage to your room,** blah, blah, blah, you can check out the place for yourself.

-Because, yep, this medieval castle you’re calling home for the night is all yours to explore.
-Let the fairytale fantasy begin.
+Because, yep, this medieval castle you’re calling home for the night is ready for you to explore.
+Let the fairytale and/or history nerd fantasy begin.

 Inside Castello Orsini: A picturesque Italian castle near Rome

-In an age where the Catholic Church was particularly intricately bound up with politics and geopolitics, the Orsini produced 34 cardinals and three popes.
-Not a bad tally.
+In an age where the Catholic Church was particularly intricately entangled in politics and geopolitics, the Orsini family produced no less than 34 cardinals and three popes.
 And then there were the family’s fiefdoms, conveniently spanning — and thus controlling — all the main routes to Rome from the north.

 But with power comes enemies.
 By the 15th century, it was time for some upgrades and the family fortified Castello Orsini so it could hold its own against the ever-advancing cannon warfare of the day.
-And 300-odd years later the castle was sold to other dynastic power-brokers, the Barberini and the Colonna (long-time, ‘hereditary enemies’ of the Orsini).
-Wander around this place and you may well be tracing the footsteps of some of Italy’s most powerful aristocratic families who owned this place some century or another.
+And 300-odd years later the castle was sold to other rival dynastic power-brokers, the Barberini and the Colonna (long-time ‘hereditary enemies’ of the Orsini).
+To wander around this place is to trace the footsteps of some of medieval Italy’s most powerful families, many of whom seemed to own this place some century or another.

 Owners in high places aren’t the castle’s only claim to fame, however.
 In another life, Castello Orsini also served as a hospital for pilgrims.
 And in the 1860s Garibaldi’s partisans clashed with papal forces here in the lead-up to Italian unification, as the first step in his failed bid to conquer Rome.

 Steeped in history?
 Check.
-But the castle wears its past lightly, with little in the way of interpretive signage.
+But the castle wears its past lightly, with little in the way of signage or other interpretive elements.

 Which may be part of the reason why the past feels strangely alive here.
 Take an hour or so to wander around the castle’s labyrinthine Romanesque-medieval interior — you’re free to poke around most public areas.
 Look out for the assorted relics and wonders on display around its grand halls, banqueting rooms and hidden nooks and crannies alike.
 Much of the furniture dates back to the 1600s.

-You can’t miss the wall-length tapestries, medieveal lances and halberds, treasure chests, frescoes, busts and more suits of armour than a Scooby Doo mansion — all posing in varied stances, as though imbued with their own personality.
+You can’t miss the wall-length tapestries, medieval lances and halberds, treasure chests, frescoes, busts and… the tinmen.
+There are more suits of armour around here than a Scooby Doo mansion — each one posing differently, like they all have their own personalities.

 From winding spiral staircases to an airy, sweeping ballroom, it’s intoxicating to snoop around such a finely restored slice of the Middle Ages.
 Guided tours are available for those who want to learn more about the castle’s history.
 Or you can just continue to poke around yourself.
-At any rate, you may well get lost, if you’re lucky.
+You may well get lost, if you’re lucky.

 Beyond the castle: A fascinating domain